TheElegantCoding/TheElegantCoding/README.md

 I am an innovative programmer and entrepreneur, specializing in creating accessible and dynamic web applications.
 I am a Fullstack Developer with expertise in different data structures, database management, and User Interface Design.
-I have an ease for teamwork and am always ready to work!<br /><details>
+I have an ease for teamwork and am always ready to work!<details>
   <summary>
     <img
       alt="code"